 January is the best month for Kiwifruit plantation and hence pitting/planting and manure have to be embedded by December of the previous year.
 The plant can be bred by seed or seedling and even grafting.

 Kiwifruit is considered a highly nutritious fruit.
 It is high in vitamin C and nutrients such as choline, lutein and other antioxidants that prevent free radicals.
 Regularly eating Kiwifruits can increase vitamin C levels and improve the function of immune cells called neutrophils.
-Neutrophils are WBC that help protect against viruses and infection.
+Neutrophils are WBCs that help protect against viruses and infection.
 It is also rich in minerals like potassium and folate.
 The dietary fibre in Kiwifruit helps in digestion and gut health.

 Green Kiwi is slightly tart, unlike its golden counterpart which is sweeter to taste.
 This fruit alleviates asthma and can support heart health, digestive health, and immunity.
 Kiwi fruit is a nutritious choice of fruit and should be included in your meal plan.
 The fruit is mostly eaten raw as a fruit, in salads, smoothies and so on.
 Though it can be cooked, it is best to enjoy Kiwifruit in its organic state.

 Chinese gooseberry, the golden Kiwi, has a delicate flavour and a pleasing fragrance, unlike the green Kiwi which is acidic to taste.
 The fruit can be eaten fresh, frozen, and pureed or as a juice.
 It can be used to make wine and liquor as well.

 However, Kiwifruit could cause an allergic reaction.
 Fortunately, the symptoms would be mild.
-If you are allergic to avocados, figs, and hazelnut there is a chance you could be allergic to Kiwifruit too.
+If you are allergic to avocados, figs, and hazelnuts there is a chance you could be allergic to Kiwifruit too.

 If you are on anti-coagulation and high BP medication caution is advised.
-Consult your GP before consuming this fruit on regular basis.
+Consult your GP before consuming this fruit on a regular basis.